Approximations of strongly continuous families of unbounded self-adjoint operators: An application: plasma instabilities

 where $f^0$ and $\mathbf{F^0}$ are the equilibrium density and force field, respectively, and $f$ and $\mathbf{F}$ are their first order perturbations.
 Maxwell's equations do not require linearisation as they are already linear.
 We seek solutions to \eqref{eq:maxwell}-\eqref{eq:lin-vlasov} that grow exponentially in time.
 Therefore, substituting into \eqref{eq:lin-vlasov} the ansatz that all time-dependent quantities behave like $e^{\lambda t}$ with $\lambda>0$, we get

 An inversion of this equation leaves us with the integral expression

 which depends upon $\lambda$ as a parameter.
-By substituting the expression \eqref{eq:f} into Maxwell's equations \eqref{eq:maxwell}, $f$ is eliminated as an unknown, and the only unknowns left are the electromagnetic fields, expressed via the corresponding potentials, $\phi$ and $\mathbf{A}$.
-[Note that an immediate benefit is that the problem now only involves the spatial variable $x$, and not the full phase-space variables $x,v$]
+By substituting the expression \eqref{eq:f} into Maxwell's equations \eqref{eq:maxwell}, $f$ is eliminated as an unknown, and the only unknowns left are $\phi$ and $\mathbf{A}$.
+Note that an immediate benefit is that the problem now only involves the spatial variable $x$, and not the full phase-space variables $x,v$.

 We are therefore left with the task of showing that Maxwell's equations are satisfied with the parameter $\lambda>0$.
 Gauss' equation, for instance, becomes

 which is an equation of the form